 3.4.8.
-Dynamixel MX-28T Robot Actuator
+Dynamixel RX-24F Robot Actuator

-The Dynamixel MX-28T Robot Actuator is another such servo that can provide an accurate movement.
+The Dynamixel RX-24F Robot Actuator is another such servo that can provide an accurate movement.
 It requires serial communication to send it position data and also to receive position data back from the servo.
 It uses a potentiometer in order to provide the encoded position information.
-This servo provides a resolution of 0.088 degrees.
+This servo provides a resolution of 0.29 degrees.
 This level of accuracy would allow for our application as well as the numerous others for high resolution 3D scanning.
-This servo also has 360 degrees of rotation to allow for a full field of vision.
+This servo also has 300 degrees of rotation to allow for a very wide field of vision.
+It also provides an option for continuous turn which would allow for a full 360 degree view, but we will be unable to utilize this due to construction.
 This servo has a built in driver that allows for the serial communication.
 It monitors the position, the load, the input voltage, and the temperature.
-The communication speed can be adjusted between 7343 bps to approximately 3Mbps.
-After testing we found that we were able to utilize the highest speed for communication with little error.
+The communication speed can be adjusted between 7343 bps to approximately 1Mbps.
+We would most likely choose a midrange communication speed in order to have a high speed, but at the same time, reduce the amount of error that may occur on the line.
 This servo works on 12V and has a maximum operating current of 2400mA.
-Using this amount of power would require us to make some sort of protection circuit that is more robust than other motors may have required, but was worth it since this gave the most options.
+Using this amount of power would require us to make some sort of protection circuit that is more robust than other motors may have required, but may be worth it since this seems to give the most options.